2026-04-26·13 min read

 The Tier 3 threshold acknowledges that documentation failures often reflect capacity or process deficiencies rather than deliberate risk-taking — but the €5M ceiling ensures that information quality is taken seriously even when the underlying product may be technically compliant.

-The Art.36 Enforcement Process: From Discovery to Fine
+The CRA Enforcement Process: From Discovery to Fine

-Understanding how Art.36 enforcement actually unfolds is as important as knowing the penalty amounts.
+Understanding how CRA enforcement actually unfolds is as important as knowing the penalty amounts.
 The process has four stages:

 Stage 1 — Market Surveillance Trigger: MSAs identify potentially non-compliant products through three primary channels: (1) coordinated EU-level surveillance campaigns targeting specific product categories, (2) complaints from competitors, security researchers, or end users, and (3) ENISA's vulnerability database and coordinated disclosure reports that identify manufacturers failing their notification obligations.

-Stage 2 — Investigation: The MSA issues an Art.36 investigation notice requiring the manufacturer to produce technical documentation, SBOM records, vulnerability handling procedures, and evidence of conformity assessment completion within 30 days (extendable to 60 for complex products).
+Stage 2 — Investigation: The MSA issues a market surveillance investigation notice requiring the manufacturer to produce technical documentation, SBOM records, vulnerability handling procedures, and evidence of conformity assessment completion within 30 days (extendable to 60 for complex products).
 During investigation, the MSA may commission independent security testing of the product.

 Stage 4 — Final Decision: The MSA issues a final enforcement decision combining corrective measures and a fine.
 Both are immediately enforceable, though manufacturers may challenge the decision through national administrative or judicial review within 30 days.

-A common misconception is that Art.64 supersedes or replaces Art.36 in the penalty context.
-In practice, they operate on different dimensions:
+A common misconception is that the fine article supersedes or replaces the MSA's market surveillance powers.
+In practice, they operate on different dimensions and work together:

 RoleOperational enforcement powers for MSAsFine structure and procedural rules